Tampa Flats Fishing

 • How do I know if the boat is available for the date I want?

 When you call to reserve one or more days, I can usually make arrangements to accommodate you or have one of my on-staff captains be of service.
-The sooner you make your booking the better.
+The sooner you make you’re booking the better.

 • What is the deposit and cancellation policy?